CameronJRAllan/eTree-Browser/README.md

 requests

 ### Running the program
-Clone the master branch, and within the directory:
+Clone the master branch, and execute within the directory:
 ```
 python etreebrowser/__init__.py
 ```